A-Croshaw/cosbranok/README.md

 ### _4 - The Footer_

  * The footer consists of two socail media links ont to facebook and the other to instagram.

- * On the left and right at both ends of the footer is the cosbranok Logo.

  * The backgound colour (`#fcf377ad`) is the same as the header to keep in line with the suttle colours that are throughout.